xaravind/k8s-resources/k8s.md

 ---

-✅ **Why we use Multi-Container Pods**:
+✅ **Why We Use Multi-Container Pods**

 * To create **sidecar containers** for logging, monitoring, or proxying
 * To run **helper processes** alongside the main application
 * To **share files and memory** via shared volumes
+* To use **init containers** for startup tasks like waiting for dependencies, setting up config files, or initializing volumes before the main container starts
+* ⚙️ **Workload separation** allows auxiliary tasks—such as log forwarding, data synchronization, or certificate renewal—to run in separate containers, keeping the **main container focused on its core responsibilities** (e.g., handling API requests)

+🔹 *Example*: A sidecar like **Fluentd** can handle log shipping, offloading that task from the backend container, which improves performance and maintains separation of concerns.

 ---

 ###  Sidecar Container

-In Kubernetes, a **sidecar container** runs alongside the main application container in the same pod to handle supporting tasks.
-For example, instead of having the backend container push logs—which adds extra load—we use a sidecar like **Fluentd** to collect and forward logs.
+In Kubernetes, a **sidecar container** runs alongside the main application container within the same pod to handle supporting tasks.

+For example, rather than having the backend container push logs—which adds unnecessary load—we deploy a sidecar like **Fluentd** to collect and forward logs.

-Fluentd sends logs to **Elasticsearch**, which we use as a centralized logging solution.
-In our setup, Elasticsearch is managed via **AWS**, enabling scalable and reliable log storage without burdening the application containers.
+**Fluentd** then sends logs to **Elasticsearch**, our centralized logging solution.
+Since Elasticsearch is managed via **AWS**, we benefit from scalable and reliable log storage without burdening application containers.

-This approach improves performance, observability, and separation of concerns in our microservices architecture.
+This approach enhances **performance**, improves **observability**, and supports **separation of concerns** within our microservices architecture.

 ---

+###  Init Container

+An **init container** in Kubernetes runs **before** the main application container starts.
+It performs **preparation tasks** that must succeed before the app begins execution.

+For instance, if the application depends on a service like a database, the init container can run a script to **wait for the database to become available** or to **initialize configuration files or shared volumes**.

+By handling such setup logic outside the main container, we:

+* Improve **startup reliability**
+* Keep application code simpler
+* Enforce a consistent **startup sequence**

+---

 📌 **Best Practices**:

 * Use multi-container pods **only when containers must work together**
 * Use **init containers** for setup tasks before main containers start
 * Design containers to be loosely coupled and independently replaceable when possible

+---

 03.multi-containers.yml
 ```bash